 Underwear comfort, sometimes at an uncomfortable price

-Some men still rate comfort ahead of any other feature in a pair of underwear.“That isn’t really new,” Fass said.
+Some men still rate comfort ahead of any other feature in a pair of underwear.“That isn’t really new,” says Fass of MeUndies.
 “Men's trends kind of take a while to build, but they're interested in quality and style more than ever before, and purchasing from brands that they can really identify with.”
-A new generation of direct-to-consumer companies — such as Bombas and SAXX — has helped make it easier to shop from home.
+A new generation of direct-to-consumer companies such as MeUndies, Mack Weldon and SAXX has made it easier to decide and buy from home.

-“I hate shopping for underwear,” Berger said.
-Mack Weldon was born in 2012 out of a frustrating trip to a men’s aisle, he told us .
-“One day, my wife threw everything out and I had to go to a department store,” he explained.
+“I hate shopping for underwear,” says Mack Weldon’s Berger, whose company was born in 2012 out of a frustrating trip to a men’s aisle, he says.
+“One day, my wife threw everything out and I had to go to a department store,” he says.
 “When I was standing there, the sales guy came over to me and said, ‘Are you confused yet?’
 And that was my aha moment.”
-In this diverse and competitive new environment, “those companies that have committed to the fabricating, engineering and cut of an item have really done well,” Blackman suggested.
+In this diverse and competitive new environment, “those companies that have committed to the fabricating, engineering and cut of an item have really done well,” says FIT’s Blackman.

 Perhaps the biggest change is in price.
 Designed to feel better and last longer, newer brands tend to cost more, too.
-“It’s a huge mental hurdle to go from $20 for a five-pack to $20 for one pair,” Shanahan said, “but I think once guys get that experience, they understand.”
+“It’s a huge mental hurdle to go from $20 for a five-pack to $20 for one pair,” says Shanahan of The Kavalier, “but I think once guys get that experience, they understand.”

 The experts we consulted found quality, wearable undergarments at prices closer to the norm, but Blackman agrees that budgeting for better underwear is worthwhile: “I truly feel that once you put on a well-made pair, it really becomes very difficult to go back.”
-Just remember to wash them daily.
+Just remember to wash them between daily wearings.

 Best men’s underwear to shop

-A self-described “briefs guy,” Shanahan said if he were just buying clothes — and not grading them — he might fill his entire underwear drawer with these Mack Weldons.
-Shanahan credits the Polyamide fabric in AIRKNITx products with wicking away moisture in a garment that’s designed to fit snugly.
-They come in sizes S to XXL and colors like Succulent Heather and Billiard Table Heather.
-Blackman also mentioned that Mack Weldon’s best men’s basics are in the AIRKNITx line.
-He’s a fan of the Silver Trunks made with an antimicrobial cotton — it really does use silver.
+A self-described “briefs guy,” The Kavalier’s Shanahan says if he were just buying clothes — and not grading them — he might fill his entire underwear drawer with these Mack Weldons.
+Shanahan credits the Polyamide fabric in AIRKNITx products with a great job of wicking away moisture in a garment designed to fit snugly.
+Blackman at FIT says Mack Weldon’s best men’s basics are in the AIRKNITx line, and he adds a pair of luxury-tier Silver Trunks made with an antimicrobial cotton — it really does use silver.

-Rhone’s Pima cotton boxer brief features a 5-inch inseam, no-roll waistband and horizontal fly.
-It has a distinctly athletic cut and is designed to be chafe-free, with a gusset meant to provide breathing room.
-Blackman mentioned that it’s a good choice for athletic builds and “perfect” for wearing under slimline trousers.
-You can choose between sizes S to XXL and eight colors including Navy, Olivine and Black.
+A pima cotton boxer brief with a 5-inch inseam, no-roll waistband and horizontal fly, the Rhone has a distinctly athletic cut and is billed as a lightweight “zero gravity” garment.
+FIT’s Blackman says it’s a good choice on a trim, athletic physique and “perfect” for wearing under slimline trousers.

-While Lululemon is synonymous with yoga wear, the brand also carries this sporty, quick-drying undergarment for guys.
-“They have done a beautiful job,” Blackman told us of Lululemon’s foray into men’s underwear.
-This may be labeled as a boxer but might be better described as a leg-hugging boxer brief.
+The company synonymous with yoga wear makes a sporty, quick-drying Modal fabric undergarment for guys.
+“They have done a beautiful job,” FIT’s Blackman says of Lululemon’s foray into men’s furnishings.
+Always in Motion is labeled as a boxer but fits more like a leg-hugging boxer brief.
 It’s available with a 5-inch and 7-inch inseam.
-And, either way, Blackman said to expect all-day comfort with a good range of motion from this versatile pick.
-It’s available in sizes S to XXL and eight colors including Wild Mint and Sports Red.
+And, either way, Blackman says to expect all-day comfort with a good range of motion from this versatile pick.

-These briefs are popular with Amazon shoppers, earning an average 4.5-star rating over more than 4,500 reviews.
-With sleek, dark fabrics, David Archy menswear is meant not just to be worn, but actually seen in.
-“Those are very designed for a guy to look his best for when he’s just wearing his underwear,” Shanahan said.
+With sleek, dark fabrics, David Archy menswear is meant not just to be worn, but seen.
+“Those are very designed for a guy to look his best for when he’s just wearing his underwear,” says The Kavalier’s Shanahan.
 The briefs are made of a bamboo fabric blended with rayon and spandex, and have a reinforced pouch available in fly- and no-fly models.
-They’re also more affordable compared to many of their competitors.
-These briefs currently come in sizes S to XXL.
+They’re also more affordable than many of their competitors.

-Where as many underwear is knitted, this British brand weaves in order to produce a more durable garment that will stand up to washings without disintegrating over time like a typical knit.
-FIT’s Blackman describes the Sunspel weave boxer as something of a “throwback” from a company that dates back to 1860.
-It’s a well-made and “very English” garment, he said, with a lightweight feel and a comfortable back panel to replace the standard middle seam that most underwear makers thread between the legs.
-It currently comes in sizes XS to XL and eight colorways including White/Red Pinstripe and Blue.
+Where most underwear is knitted, this British import is woven to produce a more durable garment that will stand up to washings without disintegrating over time like a typical knit.
+FIT’s Blackman describes the Sunspel weave boxer as something of a “throwback” from a company that dates to 1860.
+It’s a well-made and “very English” garment, he says, with a lightweight feel and a comfortable back panel to replace the standard middle seam that most underwear makers thread between the legs.